arnab64/textclusteringDBSCAN/README.md

-# Text Clustering using Density Based Spatial Clustering (DBSCAN) using TF-IDF and FastText word vectors
+# textClusteringDBSCAN : Clustering text using Density Based Spatial Clustering (DBSCAN) using TF-IDF, FastText word vectors and other combined approaches

-## NOTE: For original repository, please pull to the 'original' branch of this code.
+## NOTE: This is an improved library for clustering text.
+For original repository, please pull to the 'original' branch of this code.
 All further changes will be default, as a part of the change plan.

 ### The following functionalities are being added to this code (estimated completion by 10/01/2020):
 - Add support for performing clustering on csv files.